 On March 31, 2015, we approved the Phantom Unit Plan.
 The maximum number of phantom units that may be issued under the Phantom Unit Plan is equal to 11.6 million minus the number of issued and outstanding Series C units.
-As of March 31, 2018, we had 0.9 million phantom units outstanding under the Phantom Unit Plan.
+As of March 31, 2019, we had 0.3 million phantom units outstanding under the Phantom Unit Plan.
 Each grant of phantom units made to a participant under the Phantom Unit Plan vests over a defined service period, subject to completion of a liquidity event, and is subject to forfeiture upon termination of the participant's continuous service to us for any reason.
 Our IPO satisfied the liquidity event condition, and the phantom units now entitle their holders to cash or non-cash payments in an amount equal to the number of vested units held by that participant multiplied by the fair market value of our common stock, as determined by our board of directors.

 We intend to settle all vested phantom unit payments held by United States-based participants in shares of our common stock and classified these awards as equity awards in our Condensed Consolidated Balance Sheet.
-Awards held by participants who are based outside of the United States will be settled in cash and are classified within accrued and other current liabilities on our Condensed Consolidated Balance Sheets as of March 31, 2018 and December 31, 2017.
-In order to satisfy payroll withholding tax obligations triggered by the issuance of shares of common stock to holders of vested phantom units, we issue recipients a net lower number of shares of common stock to satisfy tax withholding obligations, and remitted a cash payment for the related withholding taxes.
-During the three months ended March 31, 2018, we issued 0.2 million shares of common stock, after withholding 0.1 million shares to satisfy tax withholding obligations.
-We made a cash payment of \$0.3 million to cover employee withholding taxes and employer payroll taxes upon the settlement of these vested phantom units.
-We also paid \$0.1 million to cash-settle 40 thousand vested phantom units held by participants of the Phantom Unit Plan based outside of the United States.
+Awards held by participants who are based outside of the United States will be settled in cash and are classified within accrued and other current liabilities on our Condensed Consolidated Balance Sheets as of March 31, 2019 and December 31, 2018.